steven-ferrer/bomberman-ai/README.md

 The game is from the tutorials [How to Make a Game Like Bomberman](https://www.raywenderlich.com/125559/make-game-like-bomberman) by [Eric Van de Kerckhove](https://www.raywenderlich.com/u/blackdragonbe).
 Thanks a lot to him for the Starter Project of Bomberman

 ### Features
-I added new features of the game does not in the tutorials such as:
+I added new features to the game that is not included in the tutorials such as:
 - Destructible Walls (`can be destroy by bomb explosion`)
 - Max Bomb (`limit the bombs can be drop`)
 - Auto Generated Map (`generate a random destructible walls on map`)